ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

       --IBMiCSS-license                                 New IBMi CSS software license associated with the instance.
       --IBMiPHA-license                                 New IBMi PHA IASP Management software license associated with the instance.
       --IBMiRDS-users int                               New number of IBMi RDS user software licenses associated with the instance.
+      --allow-remote-restart                            Enables automated remote restart for the instance.
+      --default-trusted-profile string                  Trusted profile CRN, ID or name of the default IAM trusted profile to use for this instance.
+  -a, --default-trusted-profile-autolink                If set to true, the system will create a link to the specified trusted profile during server update.
   -m, --memory float                                    New amount of memory for the server instance.
+      --metadata-service                                Indicates whether the metadata service endpoint will be available to the virtual server.
+      --metadata-service-force                          If set to true, this allows the metadata service to be disabled while the VM is active, which may require manual interface cleanup by the OS administrator.
+                                                        This option is only supported for disabling the metadata service.
   -n, --name string                                     New name of the server instance.
       --pin-policy string                               New pin policy for the server instance.
 Valid values are: "none", "soft", "hard".
   -c, --preferred-processor-compatibility-mode string   The preferred processor compatibility mode.
 Valid values are: default, POWER7, POWER8, POWER9, POWER9_Base, POWER10, POWER11